saschadoemer/agrirouter-protobuf-toolset/README.md

 #### Rich client interface

-The rich client is able to encode, decode and validate Protobuf using the given types the AR supports.
-Decoding will be Protobuf to JSON for better readability.
-Encoding will be JSON to Protobuf, validation will be performed on given Protobuf.
 You can run the client by downloading the latest RELEASE | [SNAPSHOT](https://oss.sonatype.org/content/repositories/snapshots/de/saschadoemer/agrirouter/protobuf-client-javafx) and execute `java -jar protobuf-client-javafx-X.X.X.jar` for the latest release and `java -jar protobuf-client-javafx-X.X.X-SNAPSHOT.jar` for the latest snapshot.

 _Requirements_